SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * Pixy-ImageSegmentation: Demonstrates a microcontroller/camera unit sending LoRa-sized image segments to a PC.
 The segments are reconstructed and displayed.
 LoRa itself is not yet engaged.

+* USB_Hub_LoRa_Images: Demonstrates an application of programmable USB/Serial hubs.
+Two disparate devices are enabled to communicate.
+The application captures camera data from one device and broadcasts it via LoRa point-to-point on another device.
+A basestation receives the broadcasts and reconstructs the image.

 # License

 GNU Affero General Public License v3.0